-She soon built up a following and was able to work full-time as a painter, selling her work through Open House festivals and then internationally through the burgeoning online art market.
-Today she sells her work to collectors all over the world and exhibits extensively.
 Since 2014 she has taught an adult oil painting class in west London and she enjoys the contact with students and the insights that teaching provides.
-In 2017 she was awarded a place on an international residency in France where she had the opportunity to work 'en plein air' for the first time.
+In 2017 she participated in a residency in rural France where she had the opportunity to work 'en plein air' for the first time.
 It was an exciting experience working outside and connecting with the landscape in an immersive way.
 Since this trip she has returned to France many times to work in the landscape and further develop her plein air skills.

-After a decade of painting and teaching art she has gained in confidence and technical skill.
-She still enjoys painting still-life and landscapes but tends now to work on a larger scale and abstractly.
-Her interest in colour and light remain but now her focus is on how these elements work in a more abstract context.
+After over a decade of painting and teaching art she has gained in confidence and technical skill.
+She still enjoys painting still-life and landscapes but tends now to work on a larger scale.
+Her interest in colour and light remain but now her focus is on how these elements work in an abstract context